pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

           version: ${version}
       ```

+    2. Watch PD Pods, wait for PD Pods in cluster #1 finish rebuilding and become `Running`.

+    3. Follow the previous step, upgrade all PD Pods in other clusters.

-    2. Follow the previous step, Perform the following operations to upgrade in sequence:
+2. Take step 1 as an example, perform the following upgrade operations in sequence:
     1. Upgrade TiFlash in all clusters, if it is deployed.
     2. Upgrade TiKV in all clusters.
     3. Upgrade Pump in all clusters, if it is deployed.
     4. Upgrade TiDB in all clusters.
     5. Upgrade TiCDC in all clusters, if it is deployed.

-2. Take step 1 as an example, upgrade TiFlash, TiKV, Pump, TiDB and TiCDC version in all clusters in sequence.

 ## Exit and reclaim clusters that already join a cross-Kubernetes cluster